 Begin by finding the answers to five important questions.
 The information you gain will help you confidently make the best decision for your situation and goals.

-Qualification for financial aid from federal grants and loans.
-You won’t be approved if the university you choose doesn’t have legitimate accreditation.
-Consult the Recognized Accrediting Organizations chart, prepared by the Council for Higher Education Accreditation (CHEA), to find out if an institution you’re considering is properly accredited and recognized by the U.S. Department of Education or CHEA.
+Not Qualifying for federal financial aid.
+You won’t be approved if the university you choose doesn’t have recognized accreditation.
+Consult the U.S.-Recognized Accrediting Organizations tool, prepared by the Council for Higher Education Accreditation (CHEA), to find out if an institution you’re considering has accreditation recognized by the U.S. Department of Education or CHEA.
 CHEA is an independent organization that establishes national standards for accreditation organizations in the United States.

-Qualification for a promotion or a new job.
+Not qualifying for a promotion or a new job.
 Most employers routinely review job applicants’ educational credentials and may dismiss those with non-accredited degrees.
-Even if you’ve been working at your company for years, the promotion you’ve been eyeing could easily go to an outsider if he or she has an accredited degree and you don’t.
+Even if you’ve been working at your company for years, the promotion you’ve been eyeing could easily go to an outsider if he or she has a degree from an accredited institution and you don’t.

 If your immediate goal is to complete the bachelor’s degree you started years ago and your long-term goal is to earn a master’s degree and then a doctoral degree, it’s best to select an accredited university that offers degree programs for the full educational path you desire.

 Walden University helps you complete your degree faster by recognizing that aspects of your work and life experience are relevant to your degree.
-For details, visit Walden’s Center for Degree Acceleration to learn how transferrable “life credits,” along with transferred college credits, can meet up to 75% of the requirements for your bachelor’s degree and up to 50% for your graduate degree.
+For details, visit Walden’s Center for Degree Acceleration.

 Explore your options with an experienced financial aid specialist at your chosen university.
-At Walden University, visit Walden Grants, Scholarships, and Tuition Savings or call an enrollment advisor at 1-888-990-7172.
+At Walden, you can learn more on the Tuition and Financial Aid page or call an Enrollment Specialist at 1-855-646-5286.